Duckifo/livedash-API/docs/AABB.md

 ## more

-there is also a function to pass tow AABBs and check if they overlap *``.AABB_Overlap()``*
+there is also a function to pass two AABBs and check if they overlap *``.AABB_Overlap()``*